How to become a plastic surgeon

-To become a cosmetic or plastic surgeon you'll need to complete:
+To become a plastic or cosmetic surgeon you'll need to complete:

 - a 2-year foundation programme of general training

-- 2 years of core surgical training in a hospital which takes 2 years
+- core surgical training in a hospital which takes 2 years

-- specialist training which can take up to 6 years of specialist training
+- specialist training which can take up to 6 years

-When you apply for a course in medicine, you could be asked to take the University Clinical Aptitude Test (UCAT) or BioMedical Admissions Test (BMAT).
-This is to check your suitability for a career in medicine.
+When you apply for a course in medicine, you could be asked to take the University Clinical Aptitude Test (UCAT), BioMedical Admissions Test (BMAT) or Graduate Medical Schools Admissions Test (GAMSAT).

 You'll usually need:

 - at least 5 GCSEs grades 9 to 7 (A* or A), including English maths and sciences

 - 3 A levels, or equivalent, including biology and chemistry

 From September 2024, you might be able to do a doctor degree apprenticeship which will take around 5 years to complete.